2pisoftware/cmfive-docs/_tutorials/module-anatomy/actions.md

 ## Actions

 Cmfive actions include pages and asynchronous request endpoints.
-They are essentially functions that run from urls.
+They are essentially functions that run from URLs.
 Actions can be either at the module level or separated further through sub modules. <br />
 The following example is of an index action located in module_folder -> actions -> index.php.

 ```php